-Actual or suspected occurrences of harassment should be reported immediately to PAFP staff which will then be promptly investigated.
+Actual or suspected occurrences of harassment should be reported immediately to PAFP team members which will then be promptly investigated.
 PAFP will immediately take any necessary and appropriate action.

-If you see any type of suspicious activity, this too should be reported immediately to a PAFP staff member.
+If you see any type of suspicious activity, this too should be reported immediately to a PAFP team member.

 Download a PDF - Code of Conduct